canonical/discourse-k8s-operator/docs/explanation/charm-architecture.md

 ### PostgreSQL

-PostgreSQL is an open-source object-relational database used by Indico as a source of all the data needed for its goal: event organization, archival, and collaboration.
+PostgreSQL is an open-source object-relational database used by Discourse as a source of all the data needed for its goal: event organization, archival, and collaboration.

 ### Redis